Madhusmita111/Madhusmita111/README.md

 ## What I Do
 - Work with structured/unstructured data pipelines
 - Build ML models that predict, detect, adapt
-- Analyse data and convert chaos → clarity
+- Analyse data and convert chaos into clarity
 - Create AI-driven threat-intelligence workflows
 - Work with structured/unstructured data pipelines
 - Push abstract ideas until they turn into usable technology